Pylons/pyramid/docs/tutorials/gae/index.rst

       $ python2.5 /usr/local/bin/appcfg.py update bfgapp/app

-   You will almost certainly find that you hit the 1000-file GAE file limit.
+   You almost certainly won't hit the 3000-file GAE file number limit when invoking this command.
+If you do, however, it will look like
+   so:

    .. code-block:: python